DeepCura

 DeepScribe is a strong fit for a specific type of practice and organization:

-- ✓Large health systems and enterprise practices that need a proven, scalable documentation platform with institutional-grade security (SOC 2, HIPAA, AES-256) and can absorb the premium pricing across a large provider panel.
+• Large health systems and enterprise practices that need a proven, scalable documentation platform with institutional-grade security (SOC 2, HIPAA) and can absorb the premium pricing across a large provider panel.

-- ✓Oncology-focused practices that need specialty-tuned documentation for cancer care — treatment planning, staging, multi-drug regimen documentation, and tumor board summaries — where DeepScribe's 3.9 million annual oncology visits provide unmatched training depth.
+• Oncology-focused practices that need specialty-tuned documentation for cancer care — treatment planning, staging, multi-drug regimen documentation, and tumor board summaries — where DeepScribe's 3.1 million annual cancer care visits provide unmatched training depth.

-- ✓Multi-specialty groups with complex documentation needs — particularly those with oncology, cardiology, urology, or neurology departments that benefit from specialty-tuned AI models.
+• Multi-specialty groups with complex documentation needs — particularly those with oncology, cardiology, gastroenterology, urology, or neurology departments that benefit from specialty-tuned AI models.

 Who Should Consider Alternatives?